10 Best Customer Service Software Shortlist

 Selecting the right software for any business need can be tricky.
 Here are a few things to consider when shopping around for customer service software:

 - What are your team’s primary communication channels?
+If social communication is the norm for your business, consider getting specialized social customer service software.

 - What is the structure of your customer support system, and how will the software fit into it?